pfas-omics/pfas-dnam-genex-wbc/README.md

 # PFAS – DNA Methylation and Gene Expression Analysis

-Project Overview
+## Project Overview

-This project investigates the associations between PFAS compounds and molecular outcomes in human samples.
-Specifically, it integrates:
+This project investigates the relationship between **PFAS exposure**, DNA methylation, and gene expression using linear models and enrichment analyses.

-DNA Methylation Analysis (CpG sites)

-Gene Expression Analysis
+It includes:

-Overlap Analysis to identify genes showing both methylation and expression changes associated with PFAS exposure.
+- Analysis of CpG methylation changes associated with PFAS
+- Gene expression profiling linked to PFAS and immune cell types
+- Overlap analysis between methylation (DMPs) and expression (DEGs)